geopython/pygeoapi/docs/source/language.rst

 Notes
 ^^^^^

-- If pygeoapi cannot find a good match to the requested language, the response is returned in the default language (usually English).
+- If pygeoapi cannot find a good match to the requested language, the response is returned in the default language (US English mostly).
+  The default language is the *first* language defined in pygeoapi's server configuration YAML (see `maintainer guide`_).

-- Even if pygeoapi *itself* supports the requested language, provider plugins might not support that language or perhaps don't even support (multiple) languages at all.
-In that case the provider will reply in its own default language, which may not be the same language as the default pygeoapi server language.
+- Even if pygeoapi *itself* supports the requested language, provider plugins may not support that particular language or perhaps don't even support any language at all.
+In that case the provider will reply in its own "unknown" language, which may not be the same language as the default pygeoapi server language set in the ``Content-Language`` HTTP response header.

+- It is up to the creator of the provider to properly define at least 1 supported language in the provider configuration, as described in the `developer guide`_.
+This will ensure that the ``Content-Language`` HTTP response header is always set properly.

 - If pygeoapi found a match to the requested language, the response will include a ``Content-Language`` HTTP header, set to the best-matching server language code.
-This is the default behavior for all pygeoapi requests.
+This is the default behavior for most pygeoapi requests.
+However, note that some responses
+  (e.g. exceptions) always have a ``Content-Language: en-US`` header, regardless of the requested language.

-- For HTML results returned from a **provider**, the ``Content-Language`` HTTP header will be set to the best match for the provider language or the best-matching pygeoapi server language if the provider does not support languages.
+- For results returned by a **provider**, the ``Content-Language`` HTTP header will be set to the best-matching provider language or the best-matching pygeoapi server language if the provider is not language-aware.

-- For JSON(-LD) results returned from a **provider**, the ``Content-Language`` header will be **removed** if the provider does not support any language.
-Otherwise, the header will be set to the best-matching provider language.
+- If the provider supports a requested language, but pygeoapi does *not* support that same language, the ``Content-Language`` header will contain both the provider language *and* the best-matching pygeoapi server language.

+- Please note that the ``Content-Language`` HTTP response header only *indicates the language of the intended audience*.
+  It does not necessarily mean that the content is actually written in that particular language.

 Maintainer guide
 ----------------

-Every pygeoapi instance needs to support at least 1 language.
+Every pygeoapi instance should support at least 1 language.
 In the server configuration, there must be a ``language`` or a ``languages`` (note the `s`) property.
 The property can be set to a single language tag or a list of tags respectively.

 If you wish to set up a multilingual pygeoapi instance, you will have to add more than 1 language to the